 When acquiring a gemstone, people are often more concerned about the shape of the precious item.
-Every shape and cut has varying characteristics.
+Every shape and cut have varying characteristics.
 When you purchase a gemstone, go for an appropriately cut piece with no marks on it.
-Procure a correct outcome, the pendant or ring has to be designed to connect with the skin, and the rays are left to reflect through the gemstone to enter the wearer’s body.
+To procure a correct outcome, the pendant or ring has to be designed to connect with the skin, and the rays are left to reflect through the gemstone to enter the wearer’s body.
 They are adorned for drawing more energy from every planet in the Universe.
 So, if any of these planets are weak, one has to put on a gemstone to culminate the required strength.
 Test using a strong magnet your Jewelry

 Precious stones are not magnetic.

 If you own a strong magnet in your home, you can experiment with this yourself.
-But, bear in mind, a vast majority of magnets, like a refrigerator magnet or even one that is placed in your child’s science kit, are not that strong.
+But, bear in mind, a vast majority of magnets, Wholesale Silver Jewelry, like a refrigerator magnet or even one that is placed in your child’s science kit, are not that strong.
 A rare-earth magnet is what we use, and you can find it here if you want to buy yours. your Jewelry

 Connect your magnet to every piece of Jewelry.
 If that part draws in the magnet or is attracted to it, the Jewelry is not real silver or gold.
-Though, bear in mind, several pieces have springs or clasps, so be wary when touching the magnet with the precious stone parts not to undergo a false test. your Jewelry
+Though, bear in mind, that several pieces have springs or clasps, so be wary when touching the magnet with the precious stone parts not to undergo a false test. your Jewelry